What is a Pap smear ?

 For those women whom are unable to fight the HPV, the cervical cells go through a series of precancerous changes.
 Research suggests it takes up to 10 years for cells to change from normal to cancer, but it may happen quickly in only 1 year.
 If precancerous changes are detected, the cervix is able to be treated and cervical cancer 100% prevented.
 This is why it is so important to get a Pap smear every year !

 Should I worry about HPV if my Pap is normal ?

 No. If your Pap is normal, then either you have not been exposed or you have been exposed and your body fought the virus.
 Over 90% of sexually active women have, or have had, HPV but very few ultimately get cervical cancer.
 It’s like the flu, many people are infected each year but very few become deathly ill.

 Why do I need a Colposcopy ?

 Pap smears are an excellent FIRST evaluation of the cervix.
 If your Pap is abnormal, your doctor will do a second evaluation called a colposcopy.
 Colposcopy is a 15 minute procedure performed in the office using a machine that magnifies the cervix.
-Your doctor will apply a vinegar solution to the cervix then use the colposcope to look for abnormal cells on the cervix or vagina.
+Your provider will apply a vinegar solution to the cervix then use the colposcope to look for abnormal cells on the cervix or vagina.
 A biopsy, or sampling of cells, may be taken from either the outside or inside of the cervix.
 The results of these biopsies will determine the next step in your treatment.
-Most women only need to have Pap smears more often, every six months, until the abnormal cells go away.
+Most women only need to have Pap smears more often, every 6-12 months, until the abnormal cells go away.

 Am I a candidate for the HPV Vaccine ?